 Adulthood, Aging and Development (5)

 A study of the basic concepts and issues in adult aging and development.
-Exploration of the developmental patterns and problems characteristic of the adult years.
+Exploration of the developmental patterns and problems characteristic of the adult years from a cultural perspective.
 Formerly EDHS 103 and HMDEV 103.
-Student option grading.
+Mandatory decimal grading.